 Band members reunited for the show were Terry, Mark Cook, Marty Dieckmeyer, Alex MacDougall, Ed McTaggart, Tim Chandler and the Prayer Chain's Andy Prickett.

-Available, for the first time, at the show are Calvary Chapel's CD reissues of "The Revelation."
+Available, for the first time, at the show are Calvary Chapel's CD reissue of "The Revelation."

 Mid May, 1999

 - Work begins on the Daniel Amos Tribute Album.
 The project which started as merely an indie/unsigned artists tribute - grew into something much larger overnight.
 Within a few days of announcing the project, over 40 artists and bands showed interest in contributing.
-At this time, the album is affectionately refered to as "Terryfied" - a title that was suggested by Brian Healy.
+At this time, the album is affectionately refered to as Terryfied - a title suggested by Brian Healy.